gaelcolas/Sampler/README.md

 #### PSResourceGet

 It is possible to use [PSResourceGet](https://github.com/PowerShell/PSResourceGet) to resolve dependencies.
-PSResourceGet works with WIndows PowerShell and PowerShell (some restrictions on versions exist).
+PSResourceGet works with Windows PowerShell and PowerShell (some restrictions on versions exist).
 To use PSResourceGet as a replacement for PowerShellGet it is possible to enable it in the configuration file `Resolve-Dependency.psd1`.
 It is also possible to allow the repository